TiendaNube/api-docs/guides/Payment Provider/README.md

 > In case any frontend Javascript scripts unrelated to the checkout process, like, for example, a fraud prevention script such as a digital footprint, needed to be added to the merchant website’s storefront, our API has a resource for that purpose.
 Details on how to implement it can be found following [this link](../../resources/script.md).
 >
 > Any requests to the Scripts Resource API should be sent during the App’s installation process.
 Your app will need an extra scope to access this resource: `write_scripts`.
-You must set it at the App's configuration form on the Partner's Portal.
+You must enable it at the App's configuration form on the Partner's Portal.

 #### Supported Currencies